 Kits now are available via mail order.
 In the rush to apply it, many “researchers” do not fully appreciate the danger and potential negative consequences.
 Samples of potentially lethal pathogens are included in many of these mail order CRISPR-Cas9 kits.

 Writing in Scientific American, author Annie Sneed remarked,

 "..everything I needed came in a small cardboard box—an assortment of bottles, tubes, plates, powders and liquids (plus E. coli).."

 "DIY Bacterial Gene Engineering CRISPR Kit"

-allows the buyer to genetically modify E. coli to become resistance to the commonly used antibiotic streptomycin.
-Antibiotic resistant strains of bacteria represent one of the greatest challenges to hospitals.
+allows the buyer to genetically modify E. coli to become resistant to the commonly used antibiotic streptomycin.
+Antibiotic-resistant strains of bacteria represent one of the greatest challenges to hospitals.
 What if someone's DIY experimentation with E.Coli results in "Off Target" mutations of the bacteria's genome?
 What if those mutations result in a new, more virulent and deadly form of the bacteria?

 Could drug traffickers use DIY CRISPR-Cas9 kits to genetically engineer super strains of highly addictive "mutant" marijuana and poppy plants?
 Could terrorist groups use these DIY kits to genetically engineer highly lethal strains of anthrax?
 The possibilities and the perils are limited only by the imagination.

 “Germline” are mutations capable of propagating to successive generations.
 Germline modifications are also referred to as